turingschool/gear-up/m4_sessions/1901-inning/EI-matters.md

   compare/contrast to the role of EI in your own internal (mental) life?
     - It is not reasonable to expect others to accommodate needs of which they are simply not aware...
-        - how can you improve your own communication and introspection habits in order to better understand your own emotional needs/expectations?
+        - how can you improve your own introspection habits in order to better understand your own emotional needs/expectations?
         - What could you do to communicate these needs/expectations more clearly to those around you?
         - How might this impact the chances of developing healthy, satisfying relationships?
     - How will you improve your own EI, in order to make a